 Example:

+In the expression a = b = c, it is evaluated as a = (b = c).

 Understanding operator precedence and associativity helps to avoid ambiguity in expressions and ensures that calculations yield the expected results.
-It’s essential to use parentheses effectively when needed to clarify the intended order of operations.
+It is essential to use parentheses effectively when needed to clarify the intended order of operations.

-Input/output: Unformatted & formatted I/O function in C
+Unformatted and formatted I/O function in C